BartyPitt/RoboticsProject/docs/getting_start.rst

 Getting Started
 ========================

-We will now get you started by showing all the setup steps you will need to install the simulation software.
+In order to run the game script, you will have to install ROS and the simulation packages.

 Set Up
 -------------------------